PlugfyFoundation/Plugfy.Core/README.md

-#**Plugfy Core**
+# **Plugfy Core**
-is an open-source framework developed by the **Plugfy Foundation** to simplify, standardize, and accelerate the development of complex systems.
+Is an open-source framework developed by the **Plugfy Foundation** to simplify, standardize, and accelerate the development of complex systems.
 Its modular and scalable architecture enables the creation of flexible, dynamic, and highly reusable applications, integrating modules and business workflows efficiently and transparently.

 ---